rayokamoto/cabinet/docs/features.md

   -o, --output <output>   Specify the name of the output folder -h, --help              Print help
 ```
-#### Remarks
-- The option to specify only one file type will be added in the future.

 #### Examples
 ```
 cab type /path/to/folder